Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

-It is not known whether BOTOX and Botox Cosmetic are safe or effective to prevent headaches in people with migraine who have 14 or fewer headache days each month (episodic migraine).
+It is not known whether BOTOX and Botox Cosmetic are safe and effective to prevent headaches in people with migraine who have 14 or fewer headache days each month (episodic migraine).

-It is not known whether BOTOX and BOTOX Cosmetic are safe or effective for other types of muscle spasms or for severe sweating anywhere other than your armpits.
+It is not known whether BOTOX and BOTOX Cosmetic are safe and effective for severe sweating anywhere other than your armpits.

 |Who should not receive BOTOX or Botox Cosmetic?

 Do not receive BOTOX or Botox Cosmetic if you: